digitaltechnologyandcultures/DICE_Instructor_Handbook/philosophy_and_approach.md

 # Philosophy and Approach

 The DICE program is designed to cultivate analytical thinking and artful practice within the realm of emerging media.
 As such, pedagogically, the program emphasizes a "flipped" model, wherein students are given content via the web, and then asked to apply content in an apprentice model that emphasizes coaching, guidance, and constant feedback.
-The program values:
+With respect to its faculty, the program values:

 * Thoughtful, engaging, content that inspires people to generate (and answer) their own questions.
 * Timely, useful feedback which helps get people from "here" to "there."